Sandman13sq/DmrVBM-blender-to-gms2/README.md

 - Padding - A constant value for all vertices
 - Padding Bytes - Above as X bytes

-Game Maker's default format is [Position, Color Bytes, UV]
+Game Maker's native format is [Position, Color Bytes, UV]

 -----------------------------------------------------------------------------------------------